 It would be hard to overstate how good for you broccoli is.
 Just how good?
-“It’s easily one of my favorite vegetables, especially from a nutrition perspective,” says Freshly’s Director of Nutrition, Brooke Scheller, Doctor of Clinical Nutrition.
+“It’s easily one of my favorite vegetables, especially from a nutrition perspective,” says Brooke Scheller, Doctor of Clinical Nutrition.
 Packed with fiber, iron, vitamin C and D, even protein, it packs a nutritionally-dense punch.
 And as a cruciferous vegetable, you can eat it both cooked or raw to reap a ton of broccoli health benefits.
-Here's everything you need to know:
+Here's everything you need to know about this functional food:

 Broccoli Nutrition Facts

 Broccoli is nutrient-dense and versatile, making it a star vegetable and superfood.
 Just check out these stats:

 Vitamin C: 89.2mg

 Vitamin C: Broccoli is a great source of immune-boosting vitamin C with 89mg per serving.
 Scheller notes that while we think fruits, like oranges, are our best sources of vitamin C, one uncooked cup of broccoli provides over 100% of the recommended daily value.
 According to the National Institute of Health, Vitamin C may help with all kinds of disease prevention including cancer, cardiovascular disease, age-related macular degeneration (AMD) and cataracts.
 Vitamin C is also a warrior against viruses like the common cold.

 B vitamins like folate may play a key part in preventing or helping multiple different conditions from cancer to depression, and broccoli is a great way to incorporate naturally occurring folates into your diet.
 Folates are especially important if you are or plan to become pregnant as they can help prevent certain birth defects.
 That’s because folates are what helps the body make DNA and other genetic material, according to the National Institute of Health.